Badger Spirit Animal Totem:

 All emotions are stepping stones towards greater joy and some emotions are situated closer to joy than others.
 Anger is right in the middle of the emotional scale.
 It is a pivotal place where our great passion for life meets a deep and dangerous frustration about the limitations of life conditions.
 Badger under her mountain knows that no matter how big or heavy the ‘reality’ of her situation is, she has the power to change it.
 When we find ourselves standing on the anger stepping stone we must take extreme care with ourselves and others.
 We must move cautiously as we navigate the tangled root system that holds the deeper cause of our anger.
 On this pivotal stepping stone, it is in anger where we have the ability to spiral up into higher hopes or spiral down into deeper despair.
 Anger is an alarm warning that your immediate attention is required.
 Stop what you are doing and get to the root of the anger.
 Do not continue your business goals from an angry place.
 Do not ignore the strongest warning signs you have.
 Western cultures have been taught that anger is inappropriate and that it should be avoided or repressed.
 But sometimes feeling anger is an improvement from the powerless emotions we are stuck in.
 On the emotional ladder, despair and depression are hopeless states that could lead to serious illness if left uncared for.
 If anger is rising and you feel it is burning away long-standing sadness, follow that anger towards renewed passion.
 If anger is giving you a new sense of personal power, follow the flow and try to articulate it without judgment or mockery.
 Let yourself be angry even if part of you thinks it is silly to be so.
 Acknowledge what is and watch then how it changes.
 When anger arises this is no time to run away.
 It is time to dig in.
 When we tell ourselves we ‘shouldn’t’ get angry we shut down our sense of personal power and self-worth.
 If you are someone who has been trained not to get angry, listen to no one who advises you ‘calm down.’
 Get angry at such people and get away from them.
 Find a stronger dynamic with someone who understands that anger is a part of everyone’s life experience.
 Enduring friendships are formed when two people are strong enough to endure the process of anger and not take the struggle personally.
 Legalize your right to express the painful truth within and trust that you will find a way to express it to those you love without destroying your bond.
 It is not always possible to avoid hurting others.
 Such a goal is unrealistic since we have no idea who we are becoming.
 But it is possible to change together and minimize how much time is spend locked inside painful processes.
 When we try to avoid the discomfort rising we prolong the suffering between us.

-That may all sound quaint and lovely advice for blogging, but when real anger descends upon us, we all know-how methods and suggestions for anger management fall to pieces.
+That may all sound quaint and lovely advice for blogging, but when real anger descends upon us, we all know how the methods and suggestions for anger management fall to pieces.
 When we are furious the last thing we want to do is sit still and chant or punch the ever-annoying pillow.
-We want to punch something real!
-That will transfer the pain we feel!
-Can you stop that transference and put an end to the current of pain?
+We want to punch something real and we want it to hurt whatever we are punching.
+But under that urge for violent action is a deeper desire for peace.
 When the grip of anger is strong within us, Badger reminds us that that is when the true game of growing up is upon us.
-That is the real work we are about!
-Technique and skill is nothing in theory.
+That is the real work we are about.
+Technique is nothing in theory.
 Meditation is wonderful when we are peaceful.
 But how about when we are not?
 Can we access the wisdom of yoga and other ancient advice?
 Techniques for living life must be tried in the field with trusted teammates.
 Badger suggests that you view your next surge of anger as an opportunity to step into the game of growing up and take your best shot at improving communication between you and your world.
 Go easy with yourself as you commit to learning how to manage one of the most difficult and confounding aspects of being alive.
 And know that others are learning similar lessons.